 The dreaded no-show is the ultimate health system opportunity cost because it wastes time, energy and resources.
-Historically, no-shows have been costly for health systems; one stat indicates about one in five patients won’t show up, costing a single provider more than $150,000 per year.
-For large health systems, that number can skyrocket.
+Historically, no-shows have been costly for health systems; one stat indicates about one in five patients won’t show up, costing the healthcare industry more than $150B a year.

 To make matters worse, no-shows are also correlated with diminished healthcare outcomes among patient groups that need care the most.
 In 2022, it’s all the more important for providers to regain patient loyalty and lost revenue given the significant drop in non-essential procedures over the last couple years.

 That said, there are some promising trends on the horizon.
 With the rise in telehealth, rates may be slowing.
 According to a recent study of a primary and specialty care clinic published in Telemedicine and e-Health, the telehealth no-show rate was 7.5% compared to 36.1% for in-office appointments.
 Prior to the pandemic, the average no-show rate was 29.8%.

 While positive signals exist, many procedures aren’t eligible for telehealth, and no-shows still present a tough challenge.
 Fortunately, there are options to close the gap further—and to start, it’s important that we understand the main reasons for no-shows.

 There are several commonly cited studies on the reasons for no-shows.
 While they differ in sample size, methodology and some conclusions, they suggest two reasons account for close to half of no-shows:

 - Scheduling logistics (e.g. double booking/conflicts, appointment didn’t show on calendar etc.)

 These no-shows are potentially preventable if health systems take the right action.
 (Factors like transportation, costs and fear account for the remaining no-shows and are harder for providers to influence.)